Classic Vanilla Cupcakes with Frosting

 Q: Can I make the batter ahead of time?

-A: Store in an airtight container at room temperature for 1–2 days.
-Refrigerate frosted cupcakes for up to 5 days.
-Bring to room temperature before serving.
+A: Store in an airtight container at room temperature for up to 2 days, or refrigerate for up to 5 days.
+Bring to room temperature before serving for best texture.

-Q: Can I bake this as a cake?
+Q: Can I make this recipe in a stand mixer?

 Summary